ga4gh/vrs/docs/source/impl-guide/normalization.rst

 #.
 Construct a new Allele covering the entire region of ambiguity.

    a.
-If the `reference sequence` is empty, this is an unambiguous
+If the expanded `Reference Allele Sequence` is empty, this is an unambiguous insertion.
-      insertion.
-Return a new `Allele` with the trimmed `alternate sequence` as a `Literal Sequence Expression`.
+      Return a new `Allele` with the trimmed `Alternate Allele Sequence` as a `Literal Sequence Expression`.

    #.
+Otherwise, find the greatest common denominator between the length of the expanded `Reference
+      Allele Sequence` and the expanded `Alternate Allele Sequence`.
+This is the `repeat  subunit length`.

+   #.
+If the Allele is a deletion (the `Alternate Allele Sequence` is shorter than the
+      `Reference Allele Sequence`) return a new Allele using a `Location` specified by the coordinates of the `left_roll_bound` and `right_roll_bound`, a `length` specified by the length of the `Alternate Allele Sequence`, and a `repeat subunit length` as calculated in the prior step.

+   #.
+If the Allele is an insertion (the `Reference Allele Sequence` is shorter than the
+      `Alternate Allele Sequence`), check that the first `repeat subunit length` number of characters of the `Reference Allele Sequence` can be cycled to reconstruct the `Alternate Allele Sequence`.

+      1. If so, return a new Allele using a `Location` specified by the coordinates of the `left_roll_bound` and `right_roll_bound`, and a `Reference Length Expression` with a `length` specified by the length of the `Alternate Allele Sequence`, and a `repeat subunit length` as previously calculated.

+      #.
+If not, return a new Allele using a `Location` specified by the coordinates of the `left_roll_bound`
+         and `right_roll_bound`, and a `Literal Sequence Expression` with the expanded `Alternate Allele Sequence`.

-Otherwise, return a new `Allele` using a `reference length
+return a new Allele using a `Location` specified by the coordinates
+      of the `left_roll_bound` and `right_roll_bound`, a `length` specified by the length of the `Alternate Allele Sequence`, and a `repeat subunit length` as calculated in the prior step.

-      expression`, using a `Location` specified by the coordinates of the `left_roll_bound` and `right_roll_bound`, a `length` specified by the length of the `alternate allele`, and a `repeat subunit length` as determined in step 2c.
+using a `Location` specified by the coordinates
+      of the `left_roll_bound` and `right_roll_bound`, a `length` specified by the length of the `alternate allele`, and a `repeat subunit length` as determined in step 2c.